ErtugrulSener/JUnit3-vs-JUnit5-Benchmark/README.md

 JUnit3's TestRunner was faster in my benchmark, I couldn't find any other reference data to compare mine with.
 There is only one issue under the junit5 repository which also comes to this conclusion.

-BUT to point that out: We are talking about 1 millisecond for 100 iterations of a test.
+BUT to point that out: We are talking about 1 millisecond in difference for 100 iterations of a test.
-It's slower but still incredibly fast and doesn't really affect small projects.
+It's slower but still incredibly fast and doesn't really affect small projects test execution times.